-If a Department/Unit wishes to sponsor a foreign national employee for permanent residence (“green card”), that employee must be in a permanent (or indefinite) and full-time position and must possess the requisite qualifications required by the US Citizenship and Immigration Services (USCIS) and/or Department of Labor (DOL) regulations.
-Permanent, in reference to a research or teaching position, means:
+If a Department/Unit wishes to sponsor a foreign national employee for permanent residence, that employee must be in a permanent (or indefinite) and full-time position and must possess the qualifications required by the US Citizenship and Immigration Services (USCIS) and/or Department of Labor (DOL) regulations.
+A “permanent” position means:

 - Tenure-track, or

 - Position of indefinite or unlimited duration, in which the employee will ordinarily have an expectation of continued employment unless there is good cause for termination.

 Note: Postdoc positions sponsored by an employer, and positions with a definite end-date (no expectation of unlimited or indefinite employment, and/or time-limited positions) are not considered “permanent” according to USCIS and DOL regulations.
 Temporarily funded positions must be discussed with the International Employment (IE) Manager to determine whether they meet government regulations for permanent residence sponsorship.

 Because both USCIS and DOL impose strict legal requirements for permanent resident petitions, it is essential that departments contact International Employment before promising sponsorship, so that IE can review the position information and the credentials of the foreign national employee to determine potential eligibility, per USCIS and DOL regulations.

 Both the sponsoring department/unit and foreign national employee should review this brief overview/FAQ document regarding the permanent residence process before considering or beginning sponsorship at NC State University.
 Please click here to see a flowchart of several permanent residence processes.